softwaresec-labs/LVDAndro/README.md

 # LVDAndro (Labelled Vulnerability Dataset on Android Source Code)

+Many of the Android apps get published without appropriate security considerations, possibly due to not verifying code or not identifying vulnerabilities at the early stages of development.

+This can be overcome by using an AI based model trained on a properlly labeled dataset.
+Hence, LVDAndro provides a dataset for Android source code vulnerabilities, labelled based on Common Weakness Enumeration (CWE).

+The dataset has been generated using code lines scanned from real-world Android apps containing a large amount of distinct source code samples.

 The dataset can be downloaded from the Dataset directory.
 There are 3 dataset folders and each contains a readme file with important details and links to download dataset stored in a Google Drive.

 Sub-datasets of LVDAndro